-Our horsecrabs previously inhabited a pool at Shark Lagoon where they lived with sharks.
-Because of the role they play in protecting human health, they were moved to a new home adjacent to the Molina Animal Care Center.
+Because of the role they play in protecting human health, horseshoe crabs have been on view in an exhibit next to the Molina Animal Care Center.

 In the spring and summer these crabs are usually found in the sand or mud flats, estuaries, and mangrove swamps.
 In the winter they are found at depths to about 30.5 m (100 ft).

 The horseshoe crab has a horseshoe shaped hinged, hard shelled body that is divided into three parts; the carapace or head region, middle abdominal region, and the telson tail).
 Its upper side is smoothly curved.
 There are six pairs of appendages on the underside of the carapace.
 The first pair is used to pass food into the mouth.
 The second pair is the walking legs.
 In males they are tipped with the claspers that are used during mating to hold onto the female’s carapace.
 The remaining four pairs of appendages are also used in locomotion.
 The middle abdominal region has six more pairs of appendages.
 The first contains the genital pores and the other five are modified plates called book gills.
 The color of these crabs ranges from light brown to black.

 Female horseshoe crabs can reach 60 cm (2 ft) in length and weigh up to 4.5 kg (10 lb).
 Males tend to be about 20 percent smaller.
 As their body size increases, the crabs shed their too small exoskeleton (shell).
 Males molt about 16 times over a nine year period and females, 17 times over 11 years.

 Horseshoe crabs eat small mollusks, (mostly clams), but also feed on worms, crustaceans, and dead fish.
 Our horseshoe crabs are fed a mixture of previously frozen restaurant quality fish, shellfish, shrimp, and squid.